By Terry Westlund, ChFC®

 There are several factors that determine whether or not you need to set-up an entity including income, marital status, your employer’s policy, etc. See here for more details.
 Some doctor’s choose to set-up an entity to save in Medicare tax.
 However, beware that with the introduction of the QBI deduction in 2018, this strategy isn’t always the most tax efficient.
 Work with your CPA to evaluate next steps or give us a call to speak to one of our CPAs.

 We are passionate about personal finance education, and we specialize in helping doctor’s maximize tax savings and personal wealth while also protecting current and future assets.
 We get it, you’re busy.
 Let us take care of the details.

-See below for a few words from co-founder Terry Westlund who has partnered with providers for over 40 years.
+See below for a few words from co-founder Terry Westlund who has partnered with clinicians for over 40 years.

 *$73,500 for those over the age of 50

 This communication is strictly intended for individuals residing in the sates of of AK, AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, MA, MD, ME, MI, MN, MO, MS, MT, NC, NE, NH, NJ, NM, NV, NY, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VA, WA, WI, WV, and WY.
 No offers may be made or accepted from any resident outside the specific states referenced.

 The information being provided is strictly as a courtesy.
 When you link to any of these web-sites provided herein, Financial Designs, Inc. makes no representation as to the completeness or accuracy of information provided at these sites.
 Nor is the company liable for any direct or indirect technical or system issues or any consequences arising out of your access to or your use of third-party technologies, sites, information and programs made available through this site.